L3-N0X/obsidian-marker/README.md

 | **Self-Hosted via Docker**             | Full control over the conversion process, no costs for the API                                      | Requires a powerful machine, Setup can be complex for beginners |
 | **Self-Hosted via Python**             | Easy to set up, no Docker required                                                                  | Not all features available                                      |

+### 🧾 Usage

+You can convert PDFs to Markdown in multiple ways:

+1. **Single PDF file**: Right-click on a PDF file in the file explorer and select "Convert to MD" from the context menu
+2. **Multiple PDF files**: Select multiple PDF files with Alt + Click and right-click to convert them all at once
+3. **PDF file in editor**: After opening a PDF file in the editor, click on the three dots in the top right corner and select "Convert to MD"
+4. **Use the command palette**: Open the command palette and search for "Convert PDF to MD" (only works if a PDF file is open)

 ## ⚙️ Settings